janyajoshi/Kafka/README.md

 # Kafka with Spring Boot

-## Install and Run with Docker Compose
+## Install and Run Kafka and Zookeeper with Docker Compose

 - Download and start services